minio/docs/source/administration/identity-access-management/minio-user-management.rst

 Create a User
 ~~~~~~~~~~~~~

-Use the :mc-cmd:`mc admin user add` command to create a new user on the
+Use the :mc:`mc admin user add` command to create a new user on the
 MinIO deployment:

 .. code-block:: shell